 Of course, the freedom of speech offered by the Internet has some problems, while Big Business and government are hard at work to take advantage of these technologies and bring us the centralized, monopolistic telephone-Internet-cable TV that we were promised by the Orwellian dystopian punks and hippie techno-prophets in the '70s, but that was hardly as scary as predicted.
 However, people have also become concerned with the growing power of tech giants such as Amazon, Facebook, and Google over issues such as data privacy, with some calling for them to be broken up with antitrust legislation.
 Meanwhile, Japan's replacement as the up-and-coming superpower of the hour, China, has proven be more concerned with internal stability than ruling the world.

-In the science fiction genre, Pop-Cultural Osmosis has labelled any cynical futures as cyberpunk, even going as far as to retro-label films like Alien, Outland or any work employing tropes such as Used Future, Crapsack World, Space Trucker, Post Apocalyptic, or Future Noir as such, due to sharing similar tropes along with an explicitly darker, cynical, non idealistic mood.
-However, cyberpunk tends to restrict its setting to Earth and although, as in Blade Runner, offworld presence is mentioned, these offworld locations tend to not be the focus and are usually suggested to be less developed than Earth, keeping with the idea that colonization of space (if it really exists at all) is still in its infancy.
-Interstellar travel and an interstellar community open up new cultural and social concepts that should lie outside traditional cyberpunk as it suggests a more distant future where today's cultural, social, political, and economic philosophies are obsolete.
+In the science fiction genre, Pop-Cultural Osmosis has labelled any dystopian futures as cyberpunk, even going as far as to retro-label films like Alien, Outland or any work employing tropes such as Used Future, Crapsack World, Space Trucker, Post Apocalyptic, or Future Noir as such, due to sharing similar tropes along with an explicitly darker, cynical, nihilist, or otherwise non-idealistic mood.
+However, cyberpunk proper tends to restrict its setting to near future Earth.
+Although, as in Blade Runner, offworld presence is mentioned, these offworld locations tend to not be the focus and are usually suggested to be less developed than Earth, keeping with the idea that colonization of space (if it really exists at all) is still in its infancy.
+Interstellar travel and an interstellar community open up new cultural and social paradigms that should lie outside traditional cyberpunk as it suggests a more distant future where today's cultural, social, political, and economic philosophies are obsolete.
 Traditional cyberpunk is typically set not much more than 20 Minutes into the Future where their issues are a direct extension of today's issues, just like offerings from The '80s reflected the zeitgeist of that period.
 It is also worth noting that the protagonists of the above three mentioned movies were not social outcasts, disenfranchised misfits (punks), or underground hacker types, but were adult professionals and denizens of the conservative establishment, either company employees, soldiers, or police officers.